Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Fix

 I ended up tweaking my measurements, re-cutting the boards, and then… well, look, here’s the thing: you just have to find a way to make it work.
-I dug into my toolbox—a mishmash of borrowed tools and things I’ve picked up at garage sales over the years—and pulled out that trusty glue.
+I dug into my toolbox—a mishmash of borrowed tools and things I’ve picked up at garage sales over the years—and pulled out that trusty old wood glue.

 With my new plan in hand, I got back to it.
 It took a while, and I’ll be honest, the wood glue and clamping process had me feeling like I was trying to win a race with one foot tied behind my back.
 But when I finally assembled the pieces together again, I felt like a real craftsman.
-The smell of the glue mixing with the pine was strangely comforting.
+The smell of the glue mixing with the pine aroma was strangely comforting.

 And let me tell you, I laughed when it actually worked.
 Like, not just a chuckle.
 I mean out loud, full-blown laughter.
 I didn’t screw it up this time!
 My wife poked her head in, eyes wide, and said, “What happened?
 Did you win the lottery or something?”
 No, just overcame a little DIY despair.